GuruKulaDesam/Divine-Nest/ANDROID_DEPLOYMENT_README.md

-# Divine Nest - Android App Deployment Guide
+# Home Management Suite - Android App Deployment Guide

-This guide explains how to build and deploy the Divine Nest family management app as a native Android application using Capacitor.
+This guide explains how to build and deploy the Home Management Suite family management app as a native Android application using Capacitor.

 ## Prerequisites